refinedev/refine/documentation/docs/tutorial/0-introduction/0-intro.md

 ## About this Tutorial

 This tutorial will guide you through the process of building a fully-functional CRUD app using **refine**.
-From setting up your development environment to launching your app, you will learn all the necessary steps to get started with **refine**. 🚀
+You will learn all the necessary steps to get started with **refine**, from setting up your development environment to launching your app. 🚀

 We'll cover the following topics:

 -   Setting up your development environment
--   Create your first **refine** app
+-   Creating your first **refine** app
 -   Understanding [`dataProvider`](/docs/api-reference/core/providers/data-provider/)
--   The concept of resources [`resources`](docs/api-reference/core/components/refine-config.md#resources)
+-   The concept of the [`resources`](docs/api-reference/core/components/refine-config.md#resources) prop
--   Adding CRUD pages
+-   Adding CRUD pages to your project
 <!-- -   Understanding the `authProvider` -->

 :::note